Global Health Certificate

 Careers in global health require skills for working internationally as well as within globally focused organizations based in the United States.

 Certificate students gain competence in identifying and analyzing the factors that generate disparities in health status, health resources and access to health information and health services.
-In particular, certificate holders have a thorough understanding of how global health issues impact ethnic minorities and other marginalized and vulnerable population groups.
+In particular, certificate holders have an understanding of how global health issues impact ethnic minorities and other marginalized and vulnerable population groups.

 Depending on their major, students with this skill set will find varied opportunities to act as agents of change for disease prevention and health initiatives domestically and abroad in developing nations.
 Students with a medical-oriented major may work for government or nonprofit agencies developing programs and providing on-the-ground access for areas dealing with infectious and tropical diseases.